opencontainers/runtime-tools/man/ocitools-generate.1.md

     # ocitools generate --bind /var/db:/data1  --rootfs /var/lib/containers/fedora --args bash

+## Using SELinux

+You can use SELinux to add security to the container.
+You must specify the process label to run the init process inside of the container using the --selinux-label.

+   # ocitools generate --bind /var/db:/data1  --selinux-label system_u:system_r:svirt_lxc_net_t:s0:c1,c2 --rootfs /var/lib/containers/fedora --args bash

+Not in the above example we used a type of svirt_lxc_net_t and an MCS Label of s0:c1,c2.
+If you want to guarantee separation between containers, you need to make sure that each container gets launched with a different MCS Label pair.

+Also the underlying rootfs must be labeled with a matching label.
+For the example above, you would execute a command like:

+   # chcon -R system_u:object_r:svirt_sandbox_file_t:s0:c1,c2  /var/lib/containers/fedora

+This will set up the labeling of the rootfs so that the process launched would be able to write to the container.
+If you wanted to only allow it to read/execute the content in rootfs, you could execute:

+   # chcon -R system_u:object_r:usr_t:s0  /var/lib/containers/fedora

 When using SELinux, be aware that the host has no knowledge of container SELinux policy.
 Therefore, in the above example, if SELinux policy is enforced, the `/var/db` directory is not writable to the container.
 A "Permission Denied" message will occur and an avc: message in the host's syslog.

-To work around this, at time of writing this man page, the following command needs to be generate in order for the proper SELinux policy type label to be attached to the host directory:
+To work around thit, the following command needs to be generate in order for the proper SELinux policy type label to be attached to the host directory:

-    # chcon -Rt svirt_sandbox_file_t /var/db
+    # chcon -Rt svirt_sandbox_file_t -l s0:c1,c2 /var/db

 Now, writing to the /data1 volume in the container will be allowed and the changes will also be reflected on the host in /var/db.